electricimp/imp-central-impt/DevelopmentGuide.md

 1. Go to the "factory" directory.

-1. Delete all unnecessary builds of your factory firmware code, *flagged* builds will not be deleted.
+2. Delete all unnecessary builds of your factory firmware code, *flagged* builds will not be deleted.
-  `impt dg builds --remove`

 ```
-> impt dg builds -r
+> impt dg builds --remove
 The following entities will be deleted:
 Deployment:
   id:  a704f4c4-c14b-16ac-ad62-15ef304e37c1